michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 #### More About c
 The error term c is composed of the reducible and irreducible error, which will prevent us from ever obtaining a perfect fˆ estimate.

+- Reducible: error that can potentially be reduced by using the most appropriate statistical learning technique to estimate f.
+The goal is to minimize the reducible error.
+Y =f(X)+c
+- Irreducible: error that cannot be reduced no matter how well we estimate f.
+Irreducible error is unknown and unmeasurable and will always be an upper bound for c.

+#### Variance and Bias tradeoff
+There will always be tradeoff between model flexibility (prediction) and model interpretability (inference).
+This is just another case of the bias-variance trade-off.
+Typically, as flexibility increases, interpretability decreases.
+Much of statistical learning/modeling is finding a way to balance the two.

+##  Modeling- Philosophies

+**Modeling** is the process of incorporating information into a tool which can forecast and make predictions.

+Designing and validating models is important, as well as evaluating the performance of models.
+Note that the best forecasting model may not be the most accurate one.

+### Philosophies of modeling:

+#### Occam’s Razor
+Philosophical principle that the simplest explanation is the best explanation.
+In modeling, if we are given two models that predicts equally well, we should choose the simpler one.
+Choosing the more complex one can often result in **overfitting**.

+#### Bias Variance Trade-Off
+Inherent part of predictive modeling, where models with lower bias will have higher variance and vice versa. **Goal is to achieve low bias and low variance**.

+#### Bias:
+error from incorrect assumptions to make target function easier to learn (high bias ! missing rel- evant relations or underfitting)

+#### Variance:
+error from **sensitivity to fluctuations** in the dataset, or how much the target estimate would di↵er if different training data was used (high vari- ance ! modeling noise or overfitting)

+#### note: both bias and variance are errors

+#### **No Free Lunch Theorem**
+No single machine learning algorithm is better than all the others on all problems.
+It is common to **try multiple model**s and find one that works best for a particular problem.

+#### Thinking Like Nate Silve

+1. Think Probabilistically Probabilistic forecasts are more meaningful than concrete statements and should be reported as probability distributions,.

+#### Incorporate New Information

+2. Incorporate New Information Use live models, which continually updates using new information.
+To up-date, use Bayesian reasoning to calculate how probabilities change in response to new evidence.

+#### Consensus Forecast

+3. Look For Consensus Forecast Use multiple distinct sources of evidence.
+Some models operate this way, such as boosting and bagging, which uses large number of weak classifiers to produce a strong one.

+###  Modeling- Taxonomy

+#### Parametric vs. Nonparametric

 ## stats power
 ## Factor Analysis
 ## Dimension Reduction